 A more complicated and some would argue a more elegant design is the dormer that is built through the cornice or the roof's edge.
 Also called "wall dormers," these "through-the-cornice" dormers are common in grand mansions and upscale neighborhoods.

 Windows are part of an architect's toolbox.
 In this Southern California house, the renowned architect Paul Williams (1894 to 1980) combined different window types in an aesthetically pleasing way.
 A shed dormer and a wall dormer breaking through the roof line are added to more typical windows and an oriel window to make this English Manor style "cottage" look like a simple country home inside and out.

 A good architect will have the education and training to envision design patterns that work for your house.

 The Eyes of Your House

 Remember that essentially dormers are windows, and glazing is two-faced.
-Whether you are looking out or the neighbors are looking in, dormer windows can make your home come alive.
+A dormer allows light in and gives you a view out of the room.
+But it also allows neighbors to look in and changes the appearance of your house from the curb.
+Dormer windows can make your home come alive.
 Just look at those eyes.